Research Program Overview

 The biology and behavior of tumors is determined by mutations.
 We have embarked on a project to discover the mutated genes that drive RCC development.
 Our work has established a foundation for the first molecular genetic classification of RCC.
-We have uncovered several genes implicated in the disease that could be targeted by the next generation of treatments.
+We have uncovered several genes that could be targeted by the next generation of treatments.
 We are also pinpointing genes that may predict whether tumors will respond to certain drugs.
 Read more.

 Following on the identification of genes driving RCC development, studies are conducted to understand how they work in tumor cells.
 Our efforts are currently focused on learning more about mTORC1, a critical signaling node commonly deregulated in RCC.
 Our research has led to the identification of a critical regulator of mTORC1 and a novel effector.
 Read more.

 To link our discoveries about the biology of kidney cancer to drug development, assays are being developed to screen chemical libraries.
 The goal is to find chemicals that specifically kill tumor cells while sparing healthy ones.
 We have identified several promising candidates.
 Our next challenge is to determine which leads to focus on.
 Read more.